0x09/resdet/doc/libresdet.md

 ```

 # Memory Requirements
-libresdet's peak requirements (including the primary image buffer) can be calculated by:
+libresdet's peak requirements when built with FFTW support (including the primary image buffer) can be calculated by:

 	width * height * nimages +
 	width * height * COEFF_PRECISION +